First I play with Judd, then Mommy came, and I play with Mommy.

 We play, Daddy!
 We had an awful good time!
 Now I want to play with youuuuu...

-A horror movie that has done its job correctly will set the viewer off-balance, leaving one either disturbed or frightened about what is about to come next.
+A horror movie that has done its job correctly will set a person off-balance, leaving one either disturbed or fearful about what is about to come next.
 Most of the time, the scare factor lasts for the length of the running time and then goes away as the viewer finishes the film and moves on with their hectic real life.
 The imprint that "Pet Sematary" makes is more lasting.
 Director Mary Lambert and screenwriter Stephen King (adapting from his own novel) introduce an idyllic family at the onset who are identifiable, happy and likeable, and then proceed for the next 100 minutes to viciously rip their world apart.
 The audience, in turn, is left sucker-punched and devastated by the events that unfold, afraid to watch any longer the destruction of the characters, yet unwilling to turn away from the screen.
 Lambert and King sharply hold you in their gaze, spinning the story in unfathomably horrific directions while never losing sight of their dramatic compass.
 Above all, "Pet Sematary" is a remarkably mature and thought-provoking look at the mysterious nature of death and the complexity of the grieving process.

 The Creeds arrive at their new home in Maine with the same sort of high hopes the Lutzes had when they first pulled up to their dream house in Amityville, New York.
-Louis, a doctor, has uprooted the family for work, and he and wife Rachel (Denise Crosby) can't help but notice upon getting there that the road beside their property is a favorite for truckers.
+Louis, a doctor, has uprooted the family for work, and he and wife Rachel (Denise Crosby) cannot help but notice upon getting there that the road beside their property is a favorite for truckers.
 When young daughter Ellie (Blaze Berdahl) points out a path into the woods behind their house, kindly neighbor Jud Crandall (Fred Gwynne) offers to show them where it leadsback to the incorrectly-spelled "Pet Sematary," where heartbroken children and families have buried their beloved animals over the years.
 Soon after, the Creeds' luck begins to sputter out.
 On his first day on the job, Louis is unable to save the life of Victor Pascow (Brad Greenquist), a university student wounded in a freak accident.
-Though deceased, Pascow shows up in what might be Louis' dream or something else, warning him of the Indian burial ground located beyond the pet sematary.
+Though deceased, Pascow shows up in what might be Louis' dream or something else, warning him of the Indian burial ground located beyond the pet cemetery.
 "The border wasn't meant to be crossed," Pascow tells him.
 "The land is sour."
 Louis doesn't yet know what he means.

 When the family cat, Church, is hit and killed by a truck while the rest of Louis' family is visiting Rachel's parents for Thanksgiving, Jud suggest that Ellie isn't ready to lose her favorite pet.
 They travel together up to the Micmac burial ground and lay Church to rest there.
 Hours later, Church shows back up at the house, smellier and more irritable than usual, but undeniably the same feline.
 Death will proceed to find its way into the Creeds' lives again and again.
 When their housekeeper, Missy (Susan Blommaert), suffering from a long-standing illness, hangs herself in her basement, it kicks up old traumatic memories Rachel has had since childhood of the passing of her own sister, Zelda (Andrew Hubatsek).
-When tragedy eventually strikes closer to home and Louis and Rachel find themselves mourning their beautiful 2-year-old son Gage (Miko Hughes), Louis can't help but wonder what might happen if he buries his baby in the same dirt that brought Church back.
+When tragedy eventually strikes closer to home and Louis and Rachel find themselves mourning their beautiful 2-year-old son Gage (Miko Hughes), Louis is unable to stop thinking about what might happen if he buries his baby in the same dirt that brought Church back.
 "The soil of a man's heart is stonier," Jud portentously tell him at one point, "and what you own always comes back to ya'."

 Disregarding 1986's disparate coming-of-age classic "Stand by Me," "Pet Sematary" quite possibly is the best film adaptation of Stephen King's work.
 1980's "The Shining